pyControl/docs/docs/user-guide/programming-tasks.md

 print(print_string)
 ```

 Print `print_string` to the data output.
-Printed strings are given a time-stamp so that the time the print statement was executed is recorded in the data file.
+Printed strings are given a timestamp so that the time the print statement was executed is recorded in the data file.

 ---